eivtho/annotateonline-input-converters/README.md

 and their corresponding JSON files in annotate.online format.
 Besides, it will also be created `classes` directory in `./directory/labelbox_export_test.json__formated/`, which will contain `classes.json`.

+## Contact

+For questions please contact Hovnatan Karapetyan at `hovnatan at superannotate.com`.